-Since its opening in 2004, TOHU has been a authentic laboratory for sustainable development through culture.
+Since its opening in 2004, La TOHU has been a authentic laboratory for sustainable development through culture.

 Did you know?
 The imposing circular TOHU building is the first LEED Gold Canada certified building in Quebec.
 Awarded by the Canada Green Building Council, the Leadership in Energy and Environmental Design is the most important environmental performance certification in the construction industry.